On Monday, March 23, 2009, Clark College and YWCA Clark County honored – for the 25th year – women of achievement.

 The 2009 Women of Achievement honorees are:

 In addition, three Young Women of Achievement were honored during the 2009 celebration.
-They are:

 The Young Women of Achievement honorees each received a $1,500 scholarship.
 Cole received a scholarship from First Independent Bank.
 Nicholson received the Donna Roberge-Nozel Scholarship.
 Ortiz received the Violet Richardson Scholarship from Soroptimist International of Vancouver.